SkeltonThatcher/rancher-buildeng-catalog/templates/gocdio-agent/0/README.md

 ### Optional:

-   To force agents to run on a different host to the server, specify a service scheduling rule for 'Must not' against the GoCD server 'Container label' value.
+   To force agents to run on a different host to the server, specify a service scheduling rule for 'Must not' against the GoCD server 'Service with name' value.